 First Medipix3 tests at a 60 MeV proton therapy facility

-Former OMA Fellows Jacinta Yap, now at University of Melbourne, and Navrit Bal from NIKHEF, have just published a technical report in the Journal of Instrumentation presenting measurements of the Medipix3 detector in the 60 MeV ocular proton therapy beamline at the Clatterbridge Cancer Centre, in the U.K.
+Former QUASAR Group member and OMA Fellow Jacinta Yap, now at University of Melbourne, together with OMA Fellow Navrit Bal from NIKHEF, have just published a technical report in the Journal of Instrumentation presenting measurements of the Medipix3 detector in the 60 MeV ocular proton therapy beamline at the Clatterbridge Cancer Centre, in the U.K.

 The Medipix3 is a hybrid pixel detector able to count individual protons at clinical flux, with millisecond scale time resolution, linear count rate, and almost instantaneous readout time.

 The experimental measurements performed at the Clatterbridge 60MeV proton therapy beamline were compared with standard film dosimetry methods.
 Simultaneous irradiation of the film and detector placed at multiple locations in the delivery system allowed a direct comparison of the transverse beam distributions.

 The researchers found a general agreement between both methods, particularly at the lateral edges of the beam, although some irregularities were observed depending on the beam quality on the day.